Novage/corporate-site/src/content/blog/Integrate-P2P-Video-streaming-into-Mobile-Application.md

 In this section, we introduce our [native Android library](https://github.com/Novage/p2p-media-loader-mobile) fully compatible with [ExoPlayer](https://exoplayer.dev/), one of the most popular media players for Android.
 The library is also designed to support other media players with minimal adjustments.

-Under the hood, it runs the P2P Media Loader within a hidden WebView and uses a local HTTP proxy to feed the peer-to-peer stream into the native player.
+Under the hood, it runs the P2P Media Loader within a hidden WebView and uses a local HTTP proxy to feed the peer-to-peer stream to the native player.
 This approach enables seamless integration of P2P streaming while preserving the performance and feature set of a fully native media player like ExoPlayer.

 ![Kotlin Library Architecture](../../assets/kotlin-diagram.png)